INFORMSJoC/2022.0012/subfun/README.md

   - *invDvec_MM.m*: calculate D^{-1}*rhs and T
   - *linsysolvefun.m*: solve a linear system
   - *Proj_dknorm.m*: Compute the projection on the ball with center 0 and radius r in the sense of the dual norm of k-norm
+  - *Proj_inf.m*: Compute the projection on the ball with center 0 and radius r in the sense of ell_{inf} norm
 ### Subfunctions called by the main function *MM_Gurobi.m* include:
   -
   -